Last Updated on

 A progressive web app does this, by loading faster with fewer distractions and a smoother shopping experience.
 If you can get just a small increase in key metrics like AOV and conversion rate by building a PWA, it’s not only worth it, it’s something you absolutely must do.

 If you want to know what’s possible with a progressive web app, there are countless examples you can look at.
-Here are a few from the ecommerce/retail space.
+Here are a few progressive web app ecommerce sites from well-known global brands.

 Alibaba

-Alibaba’s mobile web conversions increased 76% when they switched to a PWA.
+Alibaba’s mobile web conversions increased 76% when they switched to a PWA ecommerce site.
 They also saw 14% more monthly active users on iOS, and 30% more on Android.

 AliExpress